COVID-19 Updates: Visit our Learning Goes On site for news and resources for supporting educators, families, policymakers and advocates.

 • Stemming from IDRA’s early childhood education research, we developed Semillitas de Aprendizaje, an early childhood supplemental curriculum.
 From bilingual big books to small readers, storytelling videos, STEM activities and cartitas (“letters home”), the materials are designed to help teachers foster literacy, numeracy and social-emotional development, while valuing children’s home language and culture.

-• Through IDRA’s research-based evaluation work, educators and other program implementers can assess and document project outcomes using qualitative and quantitative methods and improve future activities by clarifying what works, for which students and under what conditions.
+• Through IDRA’s research-based evaluation and data science work, educators and other program implementers can assess and document project outcomes using qualitative and quantitative methods and improve future activities by clarifying what works, for which students and under what conditions.
 Our clients have included school districts, education service centers, campuses, college and university programs, state education agencies, and federal programs.